canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/testing/README.md

 ## `assert_alert_rules`

 Helper function to test alert rules are defined in relation data bag.
+This function is using provides side of relation to get such data.

 Example usage:
 ```python